jovanliuc/jovan-resume/2023-03-22/resume.md

 # Jovan Liu

-> I'm a passionate software developer with almost **10** years of related experience,
+> I'm a passionate software developer with more than **10** years of related experience,
 > and familiar with frontend, backend, microservice, cloud-native, agile, DevSecOps,
-> and many more relative technical stacks,
+> and many other relative technical stacks,
 > especially, the designing, CI / CD, governance, and security of services or microservices,
 > and the enforcement and protection of cloud-native as well.
 ---